 The Firm's sources of short-term secured funding primarily consist of securities loaned or sold under agreements to repurchase.
-Securities loaned or sold under agreements to repurchase are secured predominantly by high-quality securities collateral, including government-issued debt and agency MBS, and constitute a significant portion of the federal funds purchased and securities loaned or sold under repurchase agreements on the Consolidated balance sheets.
+These instruments are secured predominantly by high-quality securities collateral, including governmentissued debt and agency MBS, and constitute a significant portion of the federal funds purchased and securities loaned or sold under repurchase agreements on the Consolidated balance sheets.

-The Firm's sources of short-term unsecured funding primarily consist of issuance of wholesale commercial paper.
+The Firm's sources of short-term unsecured funding primarily consist of issuances of wholesale commercial paper.